‘Destiny 2’ Rallies Troops With Story Trailer, PC Confirmation, Beta, And More

 The year-long PlayStation exclusivity deal for select Destiny content will remain for the sequel.

 “Destiny was the biggest launch of a new console video game franchise ever.
-Along with our incredibly talented partners at Bungie, we are focusing on making Destiny 2 even better, with state of the art first person action, an awesome new story, great characters, and thoughtful innovations that make the game more accessible to all different kinds of players,” said Activision CEO Eric Hirshberg.
+Along with our incredibly talented partners at Bungie, we are focusing on making Destiny 2 even better, with state of the art first person action, an awesome new story, great characters, and thoughtful innovations that make the game more accessible to all different kinds of players,” said Activision CEO, Eric Hirshberg.
 “We’re also bringing Destiny 2 to the PC platform for the first time.
 Destiny 2 will make an already great game franchise better than ever.”

 What do you think of the Destiny 2 announcement?
 Sound off in the comments below.